 Priority Recommendation Action Items Timeline and Partners Improve bicycle Provide bicycle-commuting facilities at schools and universities.
-Timeline and pedestrian Design or retrofit streets, especially those used as routes to school, to Mid -Term accessibility around schools. create a balance between all modes of transportation.
-Potential Partners Schools.
-Provide lighting and signage appropriate for pedestrians and cyclists.
-County School Districts, superintendents, principals, and transportation directors IUP President Local municipalities Provide the physical Maintenance and repainting of existing crosswalks, with an emphasis on Transport of the trail network and high traffic corridors.
-Timeline infrastructure needed for crosswalks that are part of the trail network and high traffic corridors.
-One option that is having a regional line-painting contract every so many • Long -Term pedestrian mobility. years that involves multiple municipalities to reduce costs.
-Potential Partners Install high-visibility crosswalks.
-White Township Provide sidewalks and adequate lighting. supervisors • Local Install street trees to provide shade. municipalities Implement interpretive and directional signage program.
-PennDOT Design and install a standardized wayfinding system directing visitors to County-owned parks.
+Timeline and pedestrian Design or retrofit streets, especially those used as routes to school, to • Mid -Term accessibility around schools. create a balance between all modes of transportation.
+Potential Partners Provide lighting and signage appropriate for pedestrians and cyclists.
+County School Districts, superintendents, principals, and transportation directors IUP President Local municipalities Provide the physical • Maintenance and repainting of existing crosswalks, with an emphasis on Timeline infrastructure crosswalks that are part of the trail network and high traffic corridors.
+Long -Term needed for pedestrian mobility.
+One option that is having a regional line-painting contract every so many years that involves multiple municipalities to reduce costs.
+Potential Partners pedestrian mobility.
+Install high-visibility crosswalks.
+White Township Provide sidewalks and adequate lighting. supervisors Install street trees to provide shade.
+Local Implement interpretive and directional signage program. municipalitiesPennDOT Design and install a standardized wayfinding system directing visitors to County-owned parks.
 Include directional signs within the parks as part of the same system (lighting in Memorial Park).
-Indiana County Parks & Trails Inaugurate phased pedestrian-cyclist traffic lights to give non-motorized travelers a safe head start before motorists. • SPC More Restrooms in County Parks and near trails.
-Encourage and implement investments in biking & walking through programs like the Transportation Improvement Program (TIP.
+Indiana County Parks &amp; Trails Inaugurate phased pedestrian-cyclist traffic lights to give non-motorized travelers a safe head start before motorists. • SPC More Restrooms in County Parks and near trails.
+Encourage and implement investments in biking &amp; walking through programs like the Transportation Improvement Program (TIP.
 Recommend road diets and curb extensions and crosswalks where appropriate.
 Complete the Pine Ridge Park Connector Project. • East Pike Road and Martin/Blue Spruce Roads - "Share the Road" signs or "sharrows" could be a solution on this road.
 However, a more effective solution would be a designated bike/ pedestrian lane or path.
 This could be accomplished by reducing the travel lanes by 6 feet to accommodate such lane."
 Improve pedestrian crossing on Route 110 in Ernest.

 Priority Recommendation Action Items Timeline and Partners Provide infrastructure/ opportunities for healthy activities (landscape and signage improvements).
 Provide for camping at Pine Ridge Park and explore possibilities of providing camping in other parks or near or along trail facilities.
 Add trees and shrubs along open stretches of trails along highways (especially along Hoodlebug near Homer City).
 Add destination and wayfinding signage to increase awareness and provide convenient access to destinations and attractions (especially at the canal to the West Penn Trail).
-Timeline Short and Mid Term Potential Partners Indiana County Parks & Trails West Penn Trail group Allegheny Ridge Corporation Safety is the biggest thing.
+Timeline• Short and Mid -TermPotential Partners• Indiana County Parks & Trails• West Penn Trail group• Allegheny Ridge Corporation Safety is the biggest thing.
 Top priority.
 People can ride bikes on road but want to be as safe as can be.
 Plan to accommodate motor vehicle and non-motorized traffic via traffic calming projects.
-Timeline • Long -Term Potential Partners • PennDOT • Local municipalities
+Timeline• Long -TermPotential Partners• PennDOT• Local municipalities

-Programming and Promotion Priority Recommendation Action Items Timeline and Partners Promote coordinated activities that result in enhanced pedestrian and bicycle environments.
+Priority Recommendation Action Items Timeline and Partners Promote coordinated activities that result in enhanced pedestrian and bicycle environments.
 Increase visibility, awareness, and accessibility to the County's urban and rural cultural resource sites.
 Conduct a series of "demonstration projects" for particular Corridor study areas, such as traffic calming or tactical urbanism projects.
 Facilitate citizen participation that allows public input into decision-making regarding bicycling and walking.
 Develop a database of all property owners surrounding the potential greenway so that all stakeholders can be kept abreast of potential project ideas, opportunities, and progress.
 Apply for funding and assist/partner with others in applying for funding and implementing promotional and educational programs.
-Timeline • Mid/Long -Term Potential Partners • Indiana County Tourist Bureau • Allegheny Ridge Corporation • ICATAC • Indiana County Parks & Trails • Local municipalities
+Timeline Mid/Long -Term Potential Partners Indiana County Tourist Bureau Allegheny Ridge Corporation ICATAC Indiana County Parks &amp; Trails Local municipalities